davidgasquez/davidgasquez.com/content/posts/2023-04-07-blockchain-data-pipelines.md

 [^3]: Dune has [the spellbook](https://github.com/duneanalytics/spellbook) and is awesome.
 I wish they did something similar for their pipelines though.

-[^4]: Bacalhau indexes the chain with TrueBlocks, puts the data into Parquet files on IPFS and you query it from anywhere using DuckDB!
+[^4]: [Bacalhau](https://www.bacalhau.org/) indexes the chain with [Trueblocks](https://trueblocks.io/), puts the data into Parquet files on IPFS and you query it from anywhere using DuckDB!